 Little Econ Greenway.

-Cross Seminole Trail - Recent links in this suburban trail have connected sections of the trail from the I-4 Pedestrian Bridge in Lake Mary to Spring Hammock Preserve, from Layer Elementary School to Oviedo, and from Oviedo to the Cady Way Trail.
-When completed, the trail will span 24 miles.
+Cross Seminole Trail - 23 mile trail (when completed, two gaps need to be filled) from Lake Mary to Orlando, with links to the Seminole-Wekiva Trail at the north and Cady Way Trail at the south.
+Two bridges - over busy SR434 and at Mitchell Hammock Road - are a plus.
 A portion of the trail is designated as part of the Florida National Scenic Trail.
 Oviedo's downtown chickens are a reminder of the town's rural roots; Oviedo can look to Winter Garden for a model of downtown redevelopment around a bicycle trail.
-Winter Springs should look into routing the trail through Winter Springs Town Center rather than around it!
+Winter Springs should look into better signage drawing riders from the trail through Winter Springs Town Center rather than around it!
 See full description here.

 parking at Rinehart Road and Lake Mary Blvd, Big Tree Park, Black Hammock Trailhead,